MarkoMuc/nolink-func-c/notes/part2.md

 but an immediate value/absolute address.
 This means that our runtime address of the `.rodata` section does not fit into this instruction.
 We will need another way to solve this relocation.

-Solutions
+### Solutions

+#### Compiler flag solution number 1

-1. The easiest solution is to tell `gcc` to generate position-independent code, instead of absolute addressing.
+The easiest solution is to tell `gcc` to generate position-independent code, instead of absolute addressing.
 This can be done with `-fpic` and does not require chaning anything in the `loader`, since the relocation type becomes `R_x86_64_PC32`.